elchs/LetoDBf/Readme.txt

  For the execution of single Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must during compile process linked into executable.
- There are already very many! available.
+ There are already very !many! available.
 If really one is missing, it must be added at top in: source/server/server.prg, done like the others there with a: REQUEST <cFunction>

  You can enable also the full set of all basic Harbour commands to be available at server runtime.